openmobilehub/android-omh-maps/README.md

 ## Getting Started

-This section describes how to setup an Android Studio project to use the Omh Maps SDK for Android.
+This section describes how to setup an Android Studio project to use the OMH Maps SDK for Android.
 For greater ease, a base code will be used within the repository.

-**Note: To quickly run a full-featured app with all Omh Maps functionality, refer to the [`Sample App`](#sample-app) section and follow the provided steps.**
+**Note: To quickly run a full-featured app with all OMH Maps functionality, refer to the [`Sample App`](#sample-app) section and follow the provided steps.**

 ### Set up the development environment